A painting by Zen master painter Sengai Gibon (1750-1837) with a depiction of one of the Seven Lucky Gods (shichi fukujin) called Jurōjin.

-Sengai was born as son of a tenant farmer, who was given to a local temple Seitai-ji at the age of eleven.
-There he received the tonsure and his monk name Gibon.
-He studied under Gessen Zenne (1702-1781) at Tōki-an in today's Yokohama and spend some years after the death of his master in 1781 possibly wandering around the country, before he settled on Kyūshū at the age of 39.
-He became abbot of Shōkoku-ji in Hakata, Fukuoka, which was build 1195 by Myōan Eisai (1141-1215) as first official Zen temple in Japan, but pretty run-down at the time Sengai arrived there.
+Sengai was born the son of a tenant farmer and was given to a local temple, Seitai-ji, at the age of eleven.
+There he was tonsured and given the monk name Gibon.
+He studied under Gessen Zenne (1702-1781) at Tōki-an in present-day Yokohama and, after his master's death in 1781, may have spent a few years wandering around the country before settling in Kyūshū at the age of 39.
+He became abbot of Shōkoku-ji in Hakata, Fukuoka, which had been built in 1195 by Myōan Eisai (1141-1215) as the first official Zen temple in Japan, but by the time of Sengai's arrival had fallen into disrepair.

-Sengai did not only rebuild the temple compound but managed to restore the old location as on the flourishing centers of Zen Buddhism in Edo Japan.
-Due to his compassion and understanding for the common people and their simple life as well as his large portion of humor, he captured the heart of the local community.
-Sengai also gained large recognition within the Zen circle, which peaked in the official grant of the purple robe by the Rinzai main temple Myōshin-ji by decree of emperor Kōkaku (1771-1840), which Sengai refuses.
-Later, Sengai wrote in a poem: "Worldly fame and saintly titles/ Every one of them is a vain voice" (Furuta 1985, 19).
+Sengai not only rebuilt the temple grounds, but also succeeded in making the old site one of the thriving centers of Zen Buddhism in Edo Japan.
+He won the hearts of the local community with his compassion and understanding for the common people and their simple lives, as well as his great sense of humor.
+Sengai also gained great recognition within the Zen community, culminating in the official granting of the purple robe by the main Rinzai temple, Myōshin-ji, by decree of Emperor Kōkaku (1771-1840), which Sengai refused.
+Later, Sengai wrote in a poem: "Worldly fame and holy titles/ Each of them is a vain voice" (Furuta 1985, 19).

-During his later lifetime, Sengai spend more and more time to create his lighthearted ink paintings for which he was well known for.
-His paintings and calligraphies are always humorous and look like comic-like sketches, however, they always have deeper implications drawn from his tremendous inner Zen experience.
-For instance, he did not shy away from using symbols of the folkloric beliefs, like in this painting.
-However, instead of aiming to generate a simple veneration by the viewer, he painted the lucky god as a good example, not to rely in believing to someones mercy, but to work on our own inner determination.
+Later in life, Sengai spent more and more time creating the light-hearted ink paintings for which he was known.
+His paintings and calligraphies are always humorous and look like comic-like sketches, but they always have deeper implications drawn from his tremendous inner Zen experience.
+For example, he was not afraid to use symbols of folk beliefs, as in this painting.
+However, instead of aiming for simple adoration from the viewer, he painted the god of luck as a good example of not relying on someone else's mercy, but working on our own inner determination.

 Collections (selection):